lekstonjm/pytlas-reminder-dev/README.md

 ## How to use this reminder?

-This reminder allow you create an manage reminder.
+This reminder allow you create an manage your reminders.

 ## Supported languages